Azure-Samples/cognitive-services-personalizer-samples/samples/ChatbotExample/README-LuisBot.md

-﻿﻿This sample shows how to integrate LUIS to a bot with ASP.Net Core 2.
+﻿﻿This sample shows how to integrate LUIS with a bot using ASP.Net Core 2.

 # To try this sample
 - Clone the samples repository